kalaksi/docker-tftpd/README.md

  ├── boot                   <- Place your boot files here.
  │   └── libreelec
  │       └── KERNEL
  └── syslinux               <- Contains files and configuration directory necessary for booting with pxelinux.
+No need to touch this.
      ├── pxelinux.0         <- The BIOS file that should usually be loaded by the PXE clients.
 DHCP server should be configured accordingly.
      ├── boot -> ../boot
      ├── pxelinux.cfg -> ../pxelinux.cfg